-The only thing you should decide beforehand is what is considered as a target action.
+The only thing you should decide beforehand is what is considered a target action.
 This depends on your business domain.
-For online stores, the target action is the sale of goods whereas blogs focus on subscriptions.
+For online stores, the target action is the sale of goods, whereas blogs focus on subscriptions.

 To collect such statistics, the following supplementary services are used:

 - Google Analytics and AdWords are used by almost all website owners and marketers.
 You get a lot of data and will have to filter it manually.